-If a student wishes to retake a previously passed course more than three times for personal benefit or otherwise, the student must pay the actual cost of the course, based on the current rate for self-supporting courses (this cost is at a higher tuition rate).
+If a student wishes to retake a previously passed course more than three times for personal benefit or otherwise, the student will not be counted for budget funding.

 Students planning to transfer to other colleges or universities should note that these institutions may include all course attempts when calculating their grade point averages for admissions purposes, and may not honor this school's computations.